bus710/golang-dev-env-setting/README.md

 $ cd hello
 ```

-Since Go 1.11, go modules feature is added so that we can specify a certain version of a package in a mod file so that it is a good idea to start a projct by activating the feature with the below command.
+Since Go 1.11, go modules feature is added so that we can specify a certain version of a package in a mod file so that it is a good idea to start a project by activating the feature with the below command.

 ```
-$ go mod init hello
+$ go mod init main
 ```

 Now, let's make a new go file and edit it